visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b>🎁 Analyze Object Detection Dataset:</b> Learn how to load bounding box annotations for object detection and analyze for potential issues.
+         <b>🎁 Image Similarity Search:</b> Learn how to load bounding box annotations for object detection and analyze for potential issues.
 If you have a COCO-style labeled object detection dataset, give this example a try.
          <br>
          <br>
          <b>📌 Dataset:</b> <a href="https://cocodataset.org/#home">COCO</a>.